QuestNetwork/qd-music-ts/README.md

 qDesk Vibes offers the ability to share music and videos, as well as to explore music and videos shared by peers on the network. qDesk Vibes is connected to [qDesk Social](https://github.com/QuestNetwork/qd-social-js) and uses the station supplied by qDesk Social.

 Music and videos can be offered for free and artists can receive donations.
 Premium content is purchased using supported wallets.
-Copyright infringement is reported directly to the artists by free and premium crawlers.
+Copyright infringement is reported directly to the artists or their representatives by free and premium crawlers.

 qDesk Vibes and qDesk Social are modules for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/), [IPFS DAGs](https://docs.ipfs.io/concepts/merkle-dag/), and [qDesk](https://github.com/QuestNetwork/qDesk), our example app based on [Angular10](https://angular.io/).